Syvelle Newton: College career

+Newton played in the East–West Shrine Game in 2007.

 Professional career

-Newton was rated the 37th best wide receiver in the 2007 NFL Draft by NFLDraftScout.com.
+Newton was rated the 37th best wide receiver in the 2007 NFL draft by NFLDraftScout.com.
 The website also projected that he would be drafted in the seventh round or be a free agent signing.
 Some scouts thought that Newton was the "best athlete among offensive players eligible for the 2007 NFL Draft".

 He signed a two-year contract with the Montreal Alouettes of the Canadian Football League, however Newton left the Alouettes’ training camp shortly after being switched again from quarterback to receiver.

+Newton was signed to the Harrisburg Stampede to play quarterback in 2009.

 Newton joined the Chicago Rush in the second half of the 2010 Arena Football League season.
 Despite only being on the team for five games, he finished fourth on the team in receiving, with 41 catches for 566 yards and 12 touchdowns.

 He was then signed to the Philadelphia Soul in 2010 to play in their 2011 season.

+Personal

+Newton's brother, Cam, also played football.
+Syvelle coached at Brookland-Cayce High School for a short time.